-Peru balsam is a resin with a warm, vanilla, cinnamon-like scent.
-We’ve infused it in our organic jojoba oil for a softly scented carrier that feels luxurious and soothing, yet simple.
+Peru balsam is a resin with a warm, vanilla, cinnamon-like aroma.
+We’ve infused it in our organic jojoba oil for a softly scented carrier oil that feels luxurious and soothing, yet simple.

 Our distiller combined six spices in one distillation!
 The result is a warm, intoxicating, chai-like hydrosol that smells amazing while it helps purify the air in your room..

 Hydrosols are so gentle that you can even drink them.
-Add a few spritzes of cinnamon hydrosol to a glass of water and sip it to warm up on a chilly day.
+Add a few spritzes of cinnamon hydrosol to a glass of water and sip it to feel warm on a chilly day.